rajmuller/multisig/README.md

 ## Needed improvements

-- make Wallet a PDA to gate it
-- asd
+- make error handling mmore verbose
+- error codes to object isntead of array somehow
+- more tests for the various ways for breaking the program